 Activities

-- Get active.
-Watersports include kayaking, water-skiing, diving and surfing.
-Land activities include cycling (pedal and electric bikes available to rent), horse riding, beach volleyball, sunrise run clubs or sunset swim clubs.
+- Land activities include cycling and horse riding (both for a fee), beach volleyball, sunrise run clubs or sunset swim clubs

 Activities on site or nearby include: